 The land for all ten houses originally had been part of a parcel purchased from the Boston Water Power Company on January 29, 1866, by a real estate investment trust formed by John Templeman Coolidge, Franklin Evans, and Charles Henry Parker.
 The trust subsequently subdivided the property into lots, which it sold to investors and builders, who then frequently resold the lots to others.

 On October 1, 1869, 385 Beacon was purchased from George Gibson by John Whitney Beals, a coal and dry goods merchant.
 He and his wife, Virginia Arabella (Simmons) Beals, lived at 211 Beacon.

 385 Beacon subsequently was purchased by Miss Helen McClees of New York City, the daughter of iron merchant William Kennard McClees and his wife, Sarah A. (Clark) McClees.
 The deed was dated October 1, 1869, the same day the property was acquired by John Beals, but was recorded on October 19, 1870.
-In January of 1871 to Samuel May, Jr. After their marriage, they made 385 Beacon their home.
+In January of 1871, she married Samuel May, Jr., and they made 385 Beacon their home.

 Samuel May, Jr. was a hardware and metals dealer in his family’s firm.
 Prior to his marriage, he had lived in Dorchester with his parents, John Joseph May and Caroline Simpkins (Danforth) May, and his grandparents, Samuel Joseph May and Mary (Goddard) May.
 He was known as Samuel, Jr., probably to avoid confusion with his grandfather, Samuel May, who died in February of 1870.

 On November 24, 1874, 385 Beacon was acquired from Helen May by Samuel May’s brother, John Pierpont May, a paint dealer.
 He and his wife, Rebecca C. (Bradford) May, lived in Dorchester.

 By 1876, it was the home of banker Charles Emerson Fuller and his wife, Josephine (Wheildon) Fuller.
 They had lived at the Hotel Vendome in 1875.
 They continued to live at 385 Beacon in 1878, but by 1879 had acquired and moved to 304 Beacon.